NorbertoC/NorbertoC/README.md

 # Hello, I'm Norberto! 👋

-I'm a frontend developer with a passion for coding, gaming, and the enchanting world of Dungeons & Dragons (D&D) 🎲 🧙‍♂️.
+I'm a frontend developer with a passion for coding, gaming, and football ⚽.

 ## About Me

-- 💻 I'm always on a quest to learn and master new skills and technologies.
+- 💻 Always on a quest to learn and master new skills and technologies.
-- 🌏 Currently, I'm adventuring in the breathtaking landscapes of New Zealand.
+- 🌏 Currently traveling around Tokyo while learning Japanese 🇯🇵.
 - 🎮 Fun fact: I'm a hardcore video game enthusiast.
 If I'm not coding, you'll find me immersed in a virtual world.

 <br clear="left" />